 - To fulfil a contract we have with you.

 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.
-If we rely on our legitimate interest, we will tell you what that is in the table below.

 Here is a list of all the ways that we may use your personal information, and which of the reasons we rely on to do so.
 This is also where we tell you what our legitimate interests are.